beakbahama/log/docs/stress.md

 ---
 **Part 4: The Path to Reactivation - A Manual for Restoration**

-## From Regulation to Restoration: The Goal is Not Calm, But Capacity
-> *TODO: This new introductory section will clarify the unique nature of this physical work, distinguishing it from existing therapies using the following logic:
->
-> - Frame most existing modalities as brilliant 'software patches' designed to manage a dysregulated system.
-> - Frame the methodology in this document as a 'firmware flash'—a deep, physical process to **restore the original operating system.** The goal is total restoration.
-> - Acknowledge that the novelty lies in the systematic and sometimes "superficially aggressive" approach required to break down the physical armor of a locked system.
-> - Conclude by framing the ultimate goal: not just the absence of pain, but the restoration of the body to its **peak biomechanical potential**—a state of profound elasticity, power, and integrated movement.
->

-> [TODO: This new introductory section will clarify the unique nature of this physical work, distinguishing it from existing therapies.
-It will frame the goal not just as regulation, but as a total restoration of the body to its peak biomechanical potential.]

 ## From Regulation to Restoration: A New Paradigm for Healing
 > *TODO: Add a new introductory section to Part 4 that clarifies the unique nature of this physical work.
 It will distinguish it from existing therapies using the following logic:*
 >